hackforla/google-drive-migration/.github/ISSUE_TEMPLATE/drive-audit-issue-template.md

 We need to audit the drive so that we can know what files to move and if the receiving end is ready.

 ### Prerequisite
--  access to the 1Password vault for Google Drive Migration
+-  access to the 1Password vault for Google Drive Migration (where the email is located)
 - know your GitHub username and password so that you can use it in a new browser

 ### Action Items